zzzb18/SmartHealth/README.md

 # SmartHealth
-This the implementation of our SmartHealth Application
+This the implementation of our SmartHealth Application-msp24074

 ### Frontend/Client: https://github.com/zzzb18/Health-LLM/tree/latest